 Over the course of a 2-part article, Alt News documented 15 cases where the TrueIndology twitter account has fabricated history via tools such as photo-shop, fake/misleading pictures and a fertile imagination.
-In TrueIndology’s WordPress blog post, 2 of our claims have been contested.
+In TrueIndology’s WordPress blog post, some of our claims had been contested.
+Strangely, TrueIndology deleted this defence from his WordPress blog.
 This piece will look at how Trueindology’s contestations are self-defeating and we will also regale our readers with some more of TrueIndology’s fakery.
 Finally, we will see the social media reactions in support of TrueIndology.

 Let’s start with some more of TrueIndology’s fakery.
 Since this is a continuation of our last article (Link to Part 1 & Part 2), we have started the numbering of the cases from where we left off last time.

 Claim: Badshah Khan was opposed to Muslim league and Pakistan.
 On 12 August 1948, Pakistan fired upon his unarmed party men (Khudai Khidmatgar) killing 600.

 Reality: The picture in TrueIndology’s tweet is a photo-shopped version of the scene from a 1982 movie called Gandhi which was produced and directed by Richard Attenborough.
 The scene itself depicts the Jallianwala Bagh massacre.